-Mariners for Change is a new club at Lakeside that encourages students to explore and find ways to create positive change on their campus, in their communities, and/or globally.
+Mariners for Change is a student-driven club at Lakeside that encourages students to explore and find ways to create positive change on their campus, in their communities, and/or globally.
 The club touches on charity, fundraising, and community service opportunities for students.
-Students will also collaborate in teams to develop ideas for positive change and will build skills needed to gain sponsorship and support from others to raise money for organizations they are passionate about.
+Students will also collaborate in teams to develop ideas for positive change and will build skills needed to gain support from others to raise money for organizations they are passionate about.

 NATIONAL HISTORY DAY

 Student led and teacher guided projects that are entered in a National History Day Competition.

 Click here to find out how you can become a peer tutor today!